 Review the schedule at the end of the syllabus and consider the negative impact that missing a hands-on laboratory session will have on your educational experience.
 It is in your best interest to register for a section that does not conflict with other obligations.
 Students should not enroll in a lab section that they cannot fully attend.
-Missing 2 of the labs, which is nearly 25% of the lab work, is significant and unacceptable and will result in academic failure, as will missing a practical quiz or not turning in the assigned lab report.
+Missing 2 of the labs, which is nearly 33% of the lab work, is significant and unacceptable and will result in academic failure, as well as not turning in the assigned lab report.